-Dr. Dressler, author of the best-selling book The Dog Cancer Survival Guide, points out that every dog owner has different approaches, values, and ideas when it comes to treating their dog’s cancer.
+Dr. Dressler, the author of the best-selling book The Dog Cancer Survival Guide, points out that every dog owner has different approaches, values, and ideas when it comes to treating dog cancer.
 As in every other area of life, choosing cancer treatments is not a one-size-fits-all situation.

 That said, most dog owners do fit into one of three types, each of which makes really different choices when it comes to treatments for their dogs.

 Each type has different priorities, and knowing where you fit – or where you fit best – is important, because it will help you establish your own priorities and make decisions easier.
 Some Guardians even use these “types” to talk to their veterinarians about their decisions.

 How Type A “for Action” Personality Treats Dog Cancer

 “I will do everything I can to stop the cancer.
 Quality of life is important, and my main goal is to keep my dog alive for as long as possible, so he has every chance to beat the cancer.
 I understand that side effects can occur, as a result of treatment and I’m willing to deal with them when they arise.
 The risk is worth it, because the ultimate payoff is remission and/or more time with my dog.”

 How Type B “for Balance” Personality Treats Dog Cancer

 “I want to keep my dog’s life quality high, while prolonging her life as much as possible.
 I understand that there may be some side effects with treatment and I’m willing to deal with them as they arise.
 However, if they are too extreme, I will not be happy.
 My main goal is to balance life quality and life expectancy.”